Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 ## Prerequisites

-- [Node.js](https://nodejs.org/en/download/) must be installed to run this sample.
-- [Dotnet Core SDK](https://dotnet.microsoft.com/download) must be installed to run this sample.
-- An Azure Active Directory (Azure AD) tenant.
-- At least **two** user accounts in your Azure AD tenant.
-- A modern Browser.
-This sample uses **ES6** conventions and will not run on **Internet Explorer**.
 - Two security groups **GroupAdmin** and **GroupMember**, with users you want to test with assigned to them.
-- We recommend [VS Code](https://code.visualstudio.com/download) for running and debugging this cross-platform application.

 ## Setup